-Gaurav Tandon

-Philip Chan

-Debasis Mitra

-Department of Computer Sciences Florida Institute of Technology Melbourne, FL 32901
+Gaurav TandonDebasis MitraPhilip ChanDepartment of Computer Sciences Technical Report CS-2004-09, Florida Institute of Technology, Melbourne 32901 {gtandon, dmitra, pkc}@cs.fit.edu

-USA

-{gtandon, pkc, dmitra}@cs.fit.edu

 ABSTRACT

 Most of the prevalent anomaly detection systems use some training data to build models.
 These models are then utilized to capture any deviations resulting from possible intrusions.
 The efficacy of such systems is highly dependent upon a training data set free of attacks.
 "Clean" or labeled training data is hard to obtain.
 This paper addresses the very practical issue of refinement of unlabeled data to obtain a clean data set which can then train an online anomaly detection system.